Garrettlynch/a-haunting-of-haunts/README.md

 ### Acknowledgements

 A Haunting of Haunts has been created with the free and open-source 3D computer graphics software [Blender](https://www.blender.org/).
-In addition numerous free, Creative Commons or Open Source media has been used in the creation of each performance scene's media.
+In addition numerous free, Creative Commons, Open Source or fair use media has been used in the creation of each performance scene's media.
 Full credits for these are given within each performance scene's folder.

 ### Licensing